 We're fortunate to have an impressive quantity and quality of books written and/or produced in our small state of Vermont.

-From gripping historical novels to startling murder mysteries, a homebrewer’s guide, and the adventures of fictional characters dashing through history, the Vermont History Expo will feature notable authors you will enjoy.
+From gripping historical novels to startling murder mysteries, a homebrewer’s guide, and the adventures of fictional characters dashing through history, the Vermont History Expo always features notable authors you can enjoy.

 2016 Schedule of Authors

 11:00 am - Ambition and Grit: The Life of Truman Naramore, Civil War Veteran and Entrepreneur by Richard Allen

 Truman Naramore joined the Vermont Cavalry, fought in the Civil War, survived the Confederacy’s notorious Andersonville Prison, and came home to Vermont to raise a family, to farm, invent farm implements, and start local Grange chapters, all the while dealing with poor health.
 He eventually moved to California and was in the midst of the great land boom in Los Angles in the 1880s.